 Inside the main iron gates of Flagler College, guests are greeted by a large fountain.
 Surprisingly, the stone toads around the base indicate the time of day.
 At the center of the fountain is another wonder – a reproduction of the hilt of Ponce de Leon’s sword.
 The college was originally the Ponce de Leon Hotel.

 7. Villa Zorayda Museum

-Villa Zorayda Museum was built in 1883 at 1/10th the scale of part of Spain’s Alhambra Palace.
-You’ll marvel at the architecture and the unique treasures inside, including the world's oldest carpet.
+Villa Zorayda Museum was built in 1883 at one-tenth the scale of part of Spain’s Alhambra Palace.
+You’ll marvel at the architecture and the unique treasures inside, including the world’s oldest carpet.
 More than 2,400 years old, the Sacred Cat Rug was woven completely from the hair of ancient Egyptian cats.
-Legend has it that the rug bears a curse; it was stolen from a tomb and wrapped around a mummy's foot, which is also on display!
+Legend has it that the rug bears a curse; it was stolen from a tomb and wrapped around a mummy’s foot, which is also on display!